Speech-Rule-Engine/speech-rule-engine/doc/diagram-report.md

 Tests for prosody were carried out by presenting readers with Audio files generated via Festival and Watson (due to the problems with the SpeechSynthesis API mentioned above).

-* Audio files (via Festival and Watson)
-	* What worked and what didn’t?
-	* Prosody tweaks (e.g., speed, pitch, pauses) are arbitrary and hard to test; it’s critical for supporting additional rule sets, but difficult to apply without more research about efficacy
+The results of the tests can be summarised as follows:

+   * Although prosody is critical for supporting additional rule sets that require tweaks to rate, pitch or pausing (e.g., ClearSpeak) it is not clear that this does indeed help understanding without more research about efficacy.
+Prosody tweaks can appear arbitrary and are therefore hard to test.
+Also depending on the TTS engine used the impact of prosody chnage can vary significantly, which makes it difficult to generate reproducible results.

-	* Preliminary interviews with math teachers: providing supplemental audio files will likely be helpful for certain student demographics (i.e. ESL, cognitive disability, learning disability)
+    * Preliminary interviews with math teachers yielded, that providing supplemental audio files will likely be helpful for certain student demographics (i.e., non-native speakers, students with cognitive disabilities or learning disabilities).

 ## Next Steps and Future Work